yippibrian/reasoning-under-projection/README.md

 When these constraints are respected, reasoning systems are expected to:

 * avoid presenting unsupported determinate answers as justified by the projection alone
 * preserve distinctions that would otherwise be collapsed
 * represent uncertainty explicitly when distinctions cannot be recovered
 * distinguish correction within a representation from representation expansion
 * separate inference from decision when action is required under non-identifiability
 * mark traceable or opaque dependencies rather than treating them as preserved or reconstructable
+* select a response form licensed by dependency status, rather than treating direct answers, conditional answers, clarification, tracing, weakening, routing, or refusal as merely stylistic choices

 The result is not perfect reasoning, but reasoning that remains aligned with the information actually available in the representation.

 ---

 ## Who This Is For

 This paper is intended for engineers, researchers, and practitioners working on reasoning systems, AI evaluation, alignment, or reliability who want a structural account of why some reasoning failures persist even when outputs appear coherent.

 It may be especially relevant to work involving: